kylebebak/questionnaire/README.md

 ## Conditional Questions
-One of __questionnaire__'s coolest features is including questions conditionally based on previous answers.
+One of __questionnaire__'s coolest features is asking questions conditionally based on previous answers.
 The API for conditional questions is simple and flexible.

 If you add questions with the same key to a questionnaire, the conditions assigned to the questions determine which one is presented to the user. __questionnaire__ iterates through the questions in the order they were added, __and presents the first question whose condition is satisfied, or whose condition is None__.
 If none of the questions for a key has a condition that is satisfied, all questions for this key are skipped.